baizgroup/sandbox/README.md

 # sandbox
-Put random stuff here to get familiar with gihub
+Put random stuff here to get familiar with github.